k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

  **Example:**

 - Delete Customer 22 from UAT environment.
-The LUI is UAT_22.
+The LUI will be UAT_22.

 ### Data Versioning Tasks